Currency Debasement (Pt I): Laying the Foundations

 It is key to consider inflation in this way, calculating the change in money to buy the SAME good or service.

 Looking back at the example of the clock, only £200 was required to buy it back in 1970, whilst far more money, £1,250 more to be exact, would be required to buy it in 2025.
 Buying that clock today requires 625% more of today’s money compared to the money required in 1970.
-625% is the total inflation rate of the clock in this period [(£1,450/£200) – 1].
+625% is therefore the total inflation rate of the money required to buy the clock over this period [(£1,450/£200) – 1].

 There are 2 different types of Inflation.